The Life Of A Great Morel….

 Morel enthusiast often ask and wonder…”I wonder how they grow”?

 Let’s just start this conversation by saying – yes a morel grows and it doesn’t just pop up.
 How it grows and what makes the morel the happiest is a balanced diet of proper weather conditions.
 As many of you know there is one and only one major factor that truly matters to the birth and existence of the morel – that is weather.
 The weather has so much to do with contributing to the life cycle of the morel.
 From its birth to its dying drying days – the weather plays the most important role in the fruitful life of the morel.
-For many the 2018 season has been a testament to this fact as the morel’s arrival has been in a battle with Mother Nature for many regions in the US.
+For many, the 2018 season was a testament to this fact as the morel’s arrival was in a constant battle with Mother Nature for many regions in the US.

 And a battle it can be…